metacpan/metacpan-cpan-extracted/distros/O/Object-HashBase/README.md

 You can re-run this script to regenerate the files, or upgrade them to newer versions.

-If the script was not installed, it can be found int he `scripts/` directory.
+If the script was not installed, it can be found in the `scripts/` directory.

 # METHODS